aurimas13/Solutions-To-Problems/HackerRank/Python_Solutions/The_Captains_Room/README.md

-Problem description can be found [here](https://www.hackerrank.com/challenges/py-the-captains-room/problem).
+Problem description of "The Captain's Room" can be found [here](https://www.hackerrank.com/challenges/py-the-captains-room/problem).